mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 ### public virtual void SetupStartInventory(IList\<Item\> items)

 Allows you to modify the inventory newly created players or killed mediumcore players will start with.
 To add items to the player's inventory, create a new Item, call its SetDefaults method for whatever ID you want, call its Prefix method with a parameter of -1 if you want to give it a random prefix, then add it to the items list parameter.

+### public virtual void UpdateBiomes()

+Allows you to set biome variables in your ModPlayer class based on tile counts.
+This hook honestly won't be that useful until ModWorld is added.

+### public virtual void UpdateBiomeVisuals()

+Allows you to create special visual effects in the area around the player.
+For example, the blood moon's red filter on the screen or the slime rain's falling slime in the background.
+You must create classes that override Terraria.Graphics.Shaders.ScreenShaderData or Terraria.Graphics.Effects.CustomSky, add them in your mod's Load hook, then call Player.ManageSpecialBiomeVisuals.
+See the ExampleMod if you do not have access to the source code.